 Tasmanian abalone industry stakeholders have been working on mitigation options for the Longspined Sea Urchin for many years.

-The Tasmanian Abalone Council (TACL) Board determined that the best way to assist the fledgling Longspined Sea Urchin industry was to partially offset the cost of harvesting until such time as the industry had “got on its feet”.
-The Board's view was that an appropriate harvest subsidy would accelerate the growth of a “new” export industry for Tasmania as well as reduce the degradation of productive abalone habitat by Longspined Sea Urchins.
-The TACL "Centro Harvest Subsidy" was introduced in January 2016 and since then, the total weight of Longspined Sea Urchins harvested under this program is over 200 tonnes (as of November 2018).
-This amounts to greater than half a million urchins removed from the east coast between St Helens/Bay of Fires region in the north down to Cape Pillar in the south east.
-Click here for more information.
+The Tasmanian Abalone Council (TACL) Board determined that the best way to assist the fledgling Longspined Sea Urchin industry was to partially offset the cost of harvesting until such time as the industry 'got on its feet'.
+The Board's view was that an appropriate harvest subsidy would accelerate the growth of a new export industry for Tasmania, and would reduce the degradation of productive abalone habitat by Longspined Sea Urchins.

 IMAS found that rock lobster stocks off the east coast of Tasmania were at very low levels for decades and hit historical lows of less than 10% of natural levels in 2011/12.
 This was caused by catches of both recreational and commercial fisheries.
 A series of actions occurred beginning with large cuts in catch in 2013.
 The first step towards stock recovery is to double the stock (to at least 20% of natural levels) by 2023.
 Higher targets will need to be pursued after that.